hvwaldow/pyws-BE-15-2-26/README.md

 Enjoy!

-**If you are stuck with Windows**, or other problem with above method arise, or just to try it out, the easiest way is maybe to install a huge all-and-everything Python distribution, e.g. Anaconda: http://continuum.io/downloads
+**If you are stuck with Windows**,<br>
+or other problem with above method arise, or just to try it out, the easiest way is maybe to install a huge all-and-everything Python distribution, e.g. Anaconda: http://continuum.io/downloads